On Stein's test of uniformity on the hypersphere: Numerical experiments

 \subsection{Parameter selection}

-The testing procedure can be adapted to a specific alternative by selecting the tuning parameter $\lambda$ that maximizes the rejection rate under the underlying distribution.
-To optimize the parameter $\lambda$ we consider the standardized mean shift under $\mathcal{H}_1$, compared to $\mathcal{H}_0$:
+The testing procedure can be adapted to a specific alternative by selecting the tuning parameter $\lambda$ that maximizes a tuning criterion.
+As an oracle criterion, we consider the standardized mean shift under $\mathcal{H}_1$, compared to $\mathcal{H}_0$: